zoeyejiseoung/CreditCard_Churn/readme.md

 ## Dealing with Imbalanced dataset
 ![graph1](/images/churn.png)

 We have a classification problem.
-We have 83% of Existing customer data and 16% of Attrited customer data.
-Based on the percentage of the distribution of target, we can say that this dataset is imbalanced.
+We have 84% of Existing customer data and 16% of Attrited customer data.
+This dataset is imbalanced.
 So, we needed to deal with this very carefully.

 I compared 5 different over-sampling methods: RandomOverSampler, SMOTE, ADASYN, BorderlineSMOTE, and SVMSMOTE.

 As a result, ADASYN and BorderlineSMOTE showed the best performances so that I chose ADASYN to balance the dataset in the final pipeline.

 ![graph2](/images/oversampling.png)

 **NOTE**: Please see [Oversampling.ipynb](https://github.com/yejiseoung/CreditCard_Churn/blob/main/Oversampling.ipynb), if you want to see more detail.